 To work around this issue, use another tool (for example, a later build of Cacls.exe).

 The Access Control Entries (ACEs) in an ACL have a certain preferred sequence depending on their type.
 For example, ACEs that deny access typically come before ACEs that grant access.
 However, nothing prevents a program from writing an ACL that has ACEs in any arbitrary sequence.
-In some earlier versions of Windows, issues occurred when Microsoft Windows tried to read these non-canonical ACLs.
-Sometimes, you cannot modify these ACLs correctly by using the Microsoft Windows Explorer graphical security editor.
+In some earlier versions of Windows, issues occurred when Windows tried to read these non-canonical ACLs.
+Sometimes you can't modify these ACLs correctly by using the Microsoft Windows Explorer graphical security editor.
 This issue has been corrected in later versions of Windows.
-If you are experiencing this issue, use the most recent version of Cacls.exe.
-Even if you cannot display or edit an ACL in place, you can write a new ACL that lets you gain access to the file.
+If you experience this issue, use the most recent version of Cacls.exe.
+Even if you can't display or edit an ACL in place, you can write a new ACL to gain access to the file.

 Cause 2: The file is being used

-Depending on how the file is opened (for example, it is open for exclusive access instead of shared access), you may not be able to delete a file that is in use.
-You can use a variety of tools to help you determine the processes that have open handles to files whenever you want.
+Depending on how the file is opened, you may not be able to delete a file that's in use.
+For example, the file is open for exclusive access instead of shared access.
+You can use various tools to determine the processes that have open handles to files whenever you want.

 The symptoms of this issue may vary.
-You may be able to use the Delete command to delete a file, but the file is not deleted until the process that has the file open releases the file.
-Additionally, you may not be able to access the Security dialog box for a file that is pending deletion.
+You can use the Delete command to delete a file.
+But the file isn't deleted until the process that has the file open releases the file.
+Additionally, you may not be able to access the Security dialog box for a file that's pending deletion.
 To resolve this issue, determine the process that has the open handle, and then close that process.

 Cause 3: File system corruption is preventing access to the file

-You may not be able to delete the file if the file system is corrupted.
+You can't delete the file if the file system is corrupted.
 To resolve this issue, run the Chkdsk utility on the disk volume to correct any errors.

 Cause 4: Files exist in paths that are deeper than MAX_PATH characters

-You may not be able to open, edit, or delete a file if there are issues with the file path.
+You can't open, edit, or delete a file if there are issues with the file path.